-- 20. Permit Invalidation This permit to construct the emergency diesel engine gen-sets (Ref.
+- 26. Permit Invalidation This permit to construct the non-emergency diesel engine gen-sets (Ref.
 Nos.
-1 through 65) shall become invalid, unless an extension is granted by the DEQ, if: - a.
+C1 through C11 and 1 through 90) and the fire pump diesel engine (Ref.
+No. FP1) shall become invalid, unless an extension is granted by the DEQ, if: - a.
 A program of continuous construction is not commenced within 18 months from the 'Original Permit Date' specified in the equipment list in the Introduction section of this permit, or if, - b.
 A program of construction is discontinued for a period of 18 months or more, or is not completed within a reasonable time.